XpiritBV/ContainerWorkshop-Docs/Lab10-Kubernetes.md

 ## Getting started
 ![](images/kubernetes01.png)
-Launch VS Code, open the Kubernetes extension, make sure the cluster named 'docker-desktop' or 'ContainerWorkshopCluster-admin' is the current cluster, or right click on it to select it as the current cluster.
+Launch Visual Studio Code, open the Kubernetes extension, make sure the cluster named 'docker-desktop' or 'ContainerWorkshopCluster-admin' is the current cluster, or right click on it to select it as the current cluster.
 Click on the 'Install dependencies' button if needed.

 Also, in the terminal, change directories to the Docs repository directory named 'resources/lab10'